georgereade/Car-landing-page/README.md

-An example of a landing page to demonstrate a new product, focusing on responsive, accessible design.
+An example of a landing page to demonstrate a new car, focusing on responsive, accessible design.